 On October 11, 2022, Avenue announced the closing of an underwritten public offering of 3,636,365 common and pre-funded units.
 Each common unit consists of one share of common stock and one warrant to purchase one share of common stock, and each pre-funded unit consists of one pre-funded warrant to purchase one share of common stock.
 Each share of common stock (or pre-funded warrant) was sold together with one warrant at a combined purchase price of \$3.30 per common unit (or \$3.2999 per pre-funded unit after reducing \$0.0001 attributable to the exercise price of the pre-funded warrants).
-Avenue also simultaneously closed on the sale of an additional 545,454 warrants to purchase common stock, which were sold pursuant to a partial exercise of the underwriter's over-allotment option.
+Avenue also simultaneously closed on the sale of an additional 545,454 warrants to purchase common stock (the "October 2022 Warrants"), which were sold pursuant to a partial exercise of the underwriter's over-allotment option.
 Avenue received net proceeds of approximately \$10.3 million at closing after deducting underwriting discounts and commissions and other expenses of the offering.

-On January 27, 2023, Avenue entered into an agreement with a single institutional investor for the sale of 448,000 shares of common stock and pre-funded warrants to purchase 1,492,299 shares of common stock The purchase price of each share is \$1.55.
-The purchase price of each pre-funded warrant is \$1.5499 with an exercise price of \$0.0001.
-In a concurrent private placement, Avenue also agreed to issue to the same investor a total of 1,940,299 warrants to purchase up to one share of common stock each at an exercise price of \$1.55 per share and a purchase price of \$0.125.
-Avenue received \$2.8 million in net proceeds and recorded \$2.2 million in expense associated with the issuance of the common warrants.
+On January 27, 2023, Avenue entered into an agreement with a single institutional investor for the sale of 448,000 shares of common stock at a price of \$1.55 per share and pre-funded warrants to purchase 1,492,299 shares of common stock at \$1.549 per pre-funded warrant.
+Each pre-funded warrant had an exercise price of \$0.001 per share.
+In a concurrent private placement, Avenue also agreed to issue to the same investor a total of 1,940,299 warrants to purchase up to one share of common stock (the "January 2023 Warrants") each at an exercise price of \$1.55 per share and a purchase price of \$0.125.
+Avenue received approximately \$2.8 million in net proceeds from both transactions and recorded \$2.2 million in expense associated with the issuance of the common warrants (see Note 13, Stockholders' Equity).

-The October 2022 Warrants originally contained a down-round price protection feature.
-In connection with the January 2023 registered direct offering and concurrent private placement, the exercise price for the October 2022 Warrants was permanently set to \$1.55.
-The Black-Scholes model was used to value the October 2022 Warrants and January 2023 Warrants as of June 30, 2023.
+The October 2022 Warrants originally contained a one-time down-round price protection feature.
+In connection with the January 2023 Registered Direct and Private Placement, the down-round price protection feature was triggered and the exercise price for the October 2022 Warrants was permanently adjusted to \$1.55, which was the offering price for the January 2023 Registered Direct and Private Placement.
+The Black-Scholes model was used to value the October 2022 Warrants and January 2023 Warrants as of September 30, 2023.